Table of Contents

 }

-Note that it is necessary to first check whether ARAssembly.CameraImageRenderer exists.
+Note that you must first check whether ARAssembly.CameraImageRenderer exists.

 Note